 3 Aug 1811 a part of the fleet involved in the invasion of Java, which terminated with the surrender of Dutch and French forces on 16 Sep.

 circa 28 Feb 1816 arrived Plymouth Sound from the Cape of Good Hope.

-Woolwich 18 Nov 1817 Has been condemned and will be broken up.
+18 Nov 1817 has been condemned at Woolwich and will be broken up.